grace-notes/website/contents/topics/rapture.md

 waiting for the Rapture.
 These are given in the last section of this article.
 Meanwhile, take a look at …

-What to do While Waiting for the Rapture
+## What to do While Waiting for the Rapture

-**Stay in Fellowship**.
-“And now, little children, abide in Him; that when He shall appear, we may have confidence and not be ashamed before Him at His coming.”
-1 John 2:28
+**Stay in Fellowship**. “_And now, little children, abide in Him; that when He shall appear, we may have confidence and not be ashamed before Him at His coming._” 1 John 2:28

-**Employ the Faith-Rest techniques**.
-“Now we beseech you, brethren, concerning the coming of our Lord Jesus Christ, and by our gathering together unto him, that ye be not soon shaken in mind, or be troubled, neither by spirit, nor by word, nor by forged letters as from us, as that day of Christ is at hand.”
-2 Thess.
+**Employ the Faith-Rest techniques**. “_Now we beseech you, brethren, concerning the coming of our Lord Jesus Christ, and by our gathering together unto him, that ye be not soon shaken in mind, or be troubled, neither by spirit, nor by word, nor by forged letters as from us, as that day of Christ is at hand._” 2 Thess.
 2:1,2

 **Have Confidence**.
 “Being confident of this very things, that He which hath begun a good work in you will perform it until the day of Jesus Christ.”
 Phil.
 1:6

-**Have Patience**.
-“Be patient, therefore, unto the coming of the Lord…” James 5:7
+**Have Patience**. “_Be patient, therefore, unto the coming of the Lord…_” James 5:7

-**Grow in Christ by continuing to be edified**. “…be ye also patient, stablish your hearts, for the coming of the Lord draweth nigh.”
-James 5:8 See also Isaiah 33:4 and 2 Tim.
+**Grow in Christ by continuing to be edified**. “_…be ye also patient, stablish your hearts, for the coming of the Lord draweth nigh._” James 5:8 See also Isaiah 33:4 and 2 Tim.
 2:15

-#### Contrasts Between the Rapture and the Second Coming of Christ
+# Contrasts Between the Rapture and the Second Coming of Christ

 **The Rapture**